Johan Gerhard de Besche

-Johan Gerhard de Besche (31 May 1821 – 19 February 1875) was a Norwegian physician and owner the Morgenbladet newspaper.
+Johan Gerhard de Besche (31 May 1821 – 19 February 1875) was a Norwegian physician and owner of the Morgenbladet newspaper.

 He was born at Kongsberg in Buskerud, Norway.
 He was a son of Joachim Christopher de Besche and Elizabeth Birgitte Bergh.
 The family had migrated to Sweden from the Netherlands in the 16th century, and one branch from there to Norway in the 17th century.